rzumer/libreips/README.md

     const unsigned long original_size, const unsigned long patch_size);
 ```

+## Features

+* Fully compliant decoder
+* Licensed under MIT
+* Portable
+* Simple design
+    * One function to create or apply a patch
+    * Implementation under 300 lines
+    * CLI under 200 lines

+## Caveats

+* Limited encoder
+    * No RLE
+    * No lookahead to reduce header overhead

 ## CLI Usage

 A CLI tool is available for testing and convenience.
 Usage is as follows: